donalshijan/Distributed-Cache/README.md

 It is highly recommended to use the script mentioned in the Test section below to build and run tests.

 But if you don't want to use the script and build manually here are the steps.

+If you are building the project first time, you might not have a conan profile created so run the following command to create a conan profile

+    conan profile detect

 In the project root directry
 run the command